-We asked him if we could give it to the food pantry along with what our crew was gathering, and he said yes."
+We asked him, “Well, can we give it to the food pantry along with what our crew gathers?”
+He said yes.

 Gary: "We started talking to the growers about it.
 There are a lot of Amish farmers that grow for Organic Valley, and one of those farmers started connecting us with the rest of them.
 He said, "Well, you might want to talk to this person or that person.
 I can set you up."
 I would get in his truck early in the morning and we’d spend the whole day driving around the region and meeting Amish farmers.

 Going from farm to farm we learned that the growers in our region really wanted to help.
 So we essentially created this ‘seconds’ market, which directly pays the farmers, so it helps our local growers, and it also helps with our food insecurity challenges."

 Daniel: "Everything started to move really fast.
 Sue Noble at the Vernon Economic Development Association was connected to the Second Harvest Foodbank of Southern Wisconsin, and they offered to purchase the ‘seconds’ from our growers.
 Sue also helped write grants and invited us to be a part of the Food Enterprise Center, so growers could start dropping off their produce at this building, and we could have a place to store it and prepare it for distribution to the food bank and food pantries.
 In just those last few months of 2013, we ended up giving about 30,000 pounds of produce to pantries just from farmers bringing it directly to us.

 1 out of every 5 people in America, they say, is food insecure.
 Meaning that at sometime during the year they don't have enough to eat.
 About a quarter of those people use food pantries.